azamsharp/azamsharp.github.io/_posts/2026-06-24-where-should-loading-state-live-in-swiftui.md

 We only set the phase to .loading when there are no products already available.
 This works well for the initial load because the screen should show a progress indicator.

 But when the user pulls to refresh, we do not want the list to disappear and be replaced by a loading screen.
 The existing products should remain visible while the refresh operation is running.

+In the next section, let's cover what hurdles I faced when implementing the `success(T)` approach.

 ### Why Not success(T)?